thewiredan/python_project/README.md

 The full analysis process can be seen in the python_for_data_project.ipynb file, which also includes the visualizations if the links are not working correctly.

 ## Conclusion
 As shown in the heatmap, 2017 issuances increased significantly over prior years.
-As shown in the comparison of 2017 to the average, District 4 had the highest total increase in issuances, while District 16 had the highest total decrease in issuances vs the average.
-Finally, the top and bottom 5 chart reveals that District 1 had the highest increase in issuances, up nearly 1,200% in 2017 over the 2012 - 2016 average, while District 20 had the largest decrease at 50%.
+As shown in the comparison of 2017 to the average, District 4 had the highest absolute increase in issuances, while District 16 had the highest absolute decrease in issuances vs the average.
+Finally, the top and bottom 5 chart reveals that District 1 had the highest percentage increase in issuances, up nearly 1,200% in 2017 over the 2012 - 2016 average, while District 20 had the largest percentage decrease at 50%.